ntaneja1985/DesignPatterns/README.md

 However, this approach has drawbacks:

-1. Code Duplication: If you have multiple controllers or services that manipulate the same data (e.g., an Employee entity), you’ll end up duplicating the data access code.
+1. Code Duplication: If you have multiple controllers or services that manipulate the same data (e.g., an Employee entity), youï¿½ll end up duplicating the data access code.
 Any changes to this logic would require updates in multiple places.
 2. Tight Coupling: Embedding data access logic directly in controllers tightly couples them to the database implementation.
 This makes your code less maintainable and harder to test.

 ## Implementation of Repository Pattern